devansXD/devansxd/pages/services.md

 permalink: /services/index.html
 eleventyNavigation:
   key: Services
-  order: 2
+  order: 1
 ---

 ## Designing products and services

-I am Home Office assessment trained, and have worked against the GDS and NHS standard for 4 years, across massively complex landscapes.
-My work encompasses GDS and NHS design principles, working in tangent in multi disciplinary teams, both at the product and service level.
+I create products and services that meet the needs of users.
+I have worked as a design lead in the public sector for 4 years and am passionate about embedding high standards of design across teams, growing talent, and delivering world class services and products to citizens and government users.

 - Prototyping
-- Blueprinting and beyond
+- Service design strategy
+- Stakeholdr influencing
 - Workshop facilitation
 - Accessibility guidance and support